 Address: 460 N Shore Dr, Clear Lake, IA 50428, United States

 The Surf Ballroom is a historical site in the United States.
-It is a historic Rock and Roll Landmark and is associated with the events referred to as The Day the Music Died – immortalized in the song American Pie.
+It is a historic Rock and Roll Landmark associated with the events referred to as The Day the Music Died – immortalized in the song American Pie.

-This was the venue where rock and roll stars Buddy Holly, J. P. “The Big Bopper” Richardson, and Ritchie Valens had their last performance before a fatal plane crash in 1959.
+This was the venue where rock and roll stars Buddy Holly, J. P. “The Big Bopper” Richardson and Ritchie Valens had their last performance before a fatal plane crash in 1959.
 Each February since 1979, the Surf Ballroom hosts the “annual Winter Dance Party” tribute show to honor the three stars.

-If you are looking for the best things to do in Clear Lake, seriously, look no further.
+If you are looking for the best things to do in Clear Lake, look no further.
 Take a show and tour at the Surf Ballroom.
 For first-timer visitors, take a self-guided tour here during the day.
 That’s when you will have all the time to admire the exclusive artifacts in the building.
 When night falls, it’s time to relieve the history with live performances!

-See Related: Best Things to do in Iowa & Places to Visit
+See Related: Best Things to Do in Iowa & Places to Visit

 5. Clear Lake Arts Center